Feefo logo

 This is to let you know the final arrangements for your stay at (property name) from (holiday dates).

 Check-in is (insert time).
-Please don’t arrive earlier than the agreed time as this allows time for the property to be cleaned and prepared for your stay.
+Please don’t arrive earlier than the agreed time as the property will be being cleaned and prepared for your stay.

-(insert key collection/entry details and an emergency contact number if there are any problems)
+(insert key collection/entry details and an emergency contact number to use if there are any problems)

-Directions (give detailed directions and the address of the property or attach the details with maps etc).
+(give detailed directions, what3words and the address of the property or attach the details with maps, etc).

 There is a guestbook in the property with appliance instructions, useful information, directions and tips.
-Please take a few minutes to read this as it contains essential information to make your stay an enjoyable one – and feel free to contribute to the guestbook.
+Please take a few minutes to read this, as it contains essential information to make your stay an enjoyable one.
+Please share any useful tips for other guests in the guestbook.

-Our guestbook can also be viewed (insert a link to your guest information or attach it to your email) online.
-If you haven’t done already, please take some time to read this information and our house rules before you arrive.
+Our guestbook can also be viewed here (insert a link to your guest information or attach it to your email).
+If you haven’t done so already, please take some time to read this information and our house rules before you arrive.
 It will help you make the most of your stay.

-Should any issues arise during your stay please report them to us promptly so we may attend to them as appropriate.
-We can be contacted on (contact details).
+Should any issues arise during your stay, please report them to us promptly so we may attend to them as appropriate.
+We can be contacted at (contact details).

 We hope you have a fantastic holiday.